-Intercessor I ask your prayers for God's people throughout the world; for Justin, the Archbishop of Canterbury; Michael, our Presiding Bishop; Andrew, our Bishop; Gary, our Rector; Tommy, our Postulant; for this gathering; and for all ministers and people.
+Intercessor I ask your prayers for God's people throughout the world; for Justin, the Archbishop of Canterbury; Michael, Presiding Bishop; Daniel, our Bishop; Gary, our Rector; Tyler, our Curate; Tommy, our Seminarian; John, our Nominee; for this gathering; and for all ministers and people.
 Pray for the Church.